 To learn or cast a spell, the white mage must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
 The Difficulty Class for a saving throw against a white mage’s spell is 10 + the spell level + the white mage’s Wisdom modifier.
 In addition, a white mage gains additional MP for having a high attribute (Wisdom—see Table: Bonus MP per Day (by Spell Level) on the MP System page).

 White Magery (Ex)

 At 1st level and every four white mage levels thereafter, a white mage increases her power with her spells of 1st level or higher.
 This ability applies only to spells that she casts as a white mage, not to those she might have by virtue of levels in another class.
 At each such opportunity, she can choose from the list of the following (with a maximum of 2 per):

-- Healing Mastery: This increases the white mage’s caster level by 1 for all spells with a healing descriptor.
+- Healing Mastery: This increases the white mage’s caster level by 1 for all spells with from the healing school.

 - Spell Mastery: This increases the DC for all of the white mage’s spells by 1.